-The eyes are the window to the soul, or so 'they' say.
+The eyes are the window to the soul, or so ‘they’ say.
 Most pets certainty know how to use their eyes to their advantage.
 Who can resist the infamous sad puppy dog eyes?
 Not me!
 Unfortunately, like in humans, eye aliments in pets can be a relatively normal part of the aging process.
 There are some eye issues that can impact younger pets as well.
-I know first hand (I suffered from a corneal ulcer about a year ago) that dealing with eye issues can be a very stressful experience.
-Our pets may not stress themselves out by pondering the possible outcomes of their medical maladies, but eyes are super sensitive - eye pain/discomfort, and/or sudden vision changes can be harrowing experiences.
-So what can we, as caring owners, do to stay on top of our pet's eye health?
+I know first hand (I suffered from a corneal ulcer a few years ago) that dealing with eye issues can be a very stressful experience.
+Our pets may not stress themselves out by pondering the possible outcomes of their medical maladies, but eyes are super sensitive.
+Eye pain/discomfort, and/or sudden vision changes can be harrowing experiences.
+So what can we, as caring owners, do to stay on top of dog eye health?
 Read on to find out!

 - Excessive/prolonged squinting, or keeping the eyes closed, sometimes accompanied by additional symptoms

 - Any kind of unusual discharge, including discharge that is gray, yellow, or green, or excessive tearing

 - Redness, including redness of the actual eye, or of the inner eye lids